BlackWingedKing/BlackWingedKing.github.io/index.md

 ---
 layout: frontpage
 title: Ritesh Goru
-description: Ritesh Goru is a fourth year undergraduate in electrical engineering at IIT Bombay.
+description: I am a fourth year undergraduate in electrical engineering at IIT Bombay.
+We
-keywords: Ritesh, Goru, , recycling, mail, being a good boy
+keywords: Ritesh, Goru
 ---

 Ritesh Goru is a fourth year undergraduate in electrical engineering at IIT Bombay.
 Website to be updated in 2-3 days